otse/miryks/README.md

 Grab 1.0 from the release panel, dl size is 2.6 mb.
 You will need skyrim special edition to play my mod.

-Some of the /src has readme.txt for ease
+Some of the /src has readme.txt, it'll help avoid 50% of the empty files or plain garbage.

-The project has a lot of empty useless files or old systems, so don't bother half of it.

 ![preview](dark-sse_k3N7K33sa8.jpg)